-- On the Director Node, navigate to the ~/pilot/templates/nic-configs directory. - 2.
+- 1. On the Red Hat OpenStack Platform Director Node: - a.
+For Dell EMC PowerEdge R-Series, navigate to the ~/pilot/templates/nic-configs directory. - b.
+For Dell EMC PowerEdge FX, navigate to the ~/pilot/templates/nic-configs-fx directory. - 2.
 Open the controller.yaml file in an editor. - 3.
 Search for the term, CHANGEME, to go to the lines in which changes can be made. - 4.
-Make changes, as required, to the parameters listed in Table 9: controller.yaml File Parameters on page 40.
+Make changes, as required, to the parameters listed in Table 9: controller.yaml File Parameters on page 45.